The F chord on the guitar

 • We can play a complete F by ignoring the 4th string.

-We don’t want to play all four strings, it’s just painful and stupid.
+Just like with the first F chord in an E shape, we don’t want to play all strings, it’s just painful and stupid.

 Once you start extending the D shape, all chords become easier to fret using the full shape.
 Check the D chord/shape for more on this.